 Rubbing the stones together was indeed the main reason that led to the discovery of heat energy and fire.
 While rubbing two stones together a force of friction comes into play.
 This force of friction opposes the motion of the stones and contributes to negative work.
-The negative work then dissipates energy in form of heat.
+The negative work then dissipates energy in the form of heat.
 Hence, rubbing two stones together is a prominent example of dissipative force.

-When a person forcefully drags his body against a plane surface in order to slide over it, heat is felt by the person at the point of contact.
+When a person forcefully drags his body against a plane surface to slide over it, heat is felt by the person at the point of contact.
 The force of friction existing between the body and the surface is a response force existing in nature applied by the ground to oppose the motion of the moving object.
 Since the work done by the force of friction is in the opposite direction, there exists a negative work.
 Therefore, dissipative force is said to be existing.

-6. Cutting a wood piece
+6. Cutting a piece of wood

 7. Rubbing Hands

 During the days of cold, we often rub our hands together to provide ourselves with heat and warmth.
 The science behind this process of heat generation includes the concept of dissipative or non-conservative forces.
-While rubbing hands a portion of mechanical energy gets converted to heat energy.
+While rubbing hands a portion of mechanical energy gets converted into heat energy.
 This heat energy is accountable to provide us with the necessary warmth.

 8. Sliding Rope between Hands